colber94/CS230_FinalProject/README.rst

 We hope this can be very beneficial for helping to estimate access to mobile broadband and can be used by government institutions and ISP for infrastructure planning and policy-making.

-Please checkout the `youtube presentation <https://www.youtube.com/watch?v=eY6-gHf1iaQ&lc=Ugxb0CgbtMGqFKvdfjd4AaABAg>`_
+Please checkout the `Youtube Presentation <https://www.youtube.com/watch?v=eY6-gHf1iaQ&lc=Ugxb0CgbtMGqFKvdfjd4AaABAg>`_.